swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 Protocols that are nonisolated can be used from anywhere in a concurrent program.
-An implementation of a nonisolated protocol conformance can still use global actor isolated state.
+A conformance to a nonisolated protocol can be isolated to a global actor, which allows the implementation to access actor isolated state synchronously.
-A conformance that needs global actor isolated state is called an *isolated* conformance.
+This is called an *isolated conformance*.
 When a conformance is isolated,
-Swift prevents data races by ensuring that the conformance is only used on the global actor that the conformance is isolated to.
+Swift prevents data races by ensuring that the conformance is only used on the actor that the conformance is isolated to.

 ### Declaring an Isolated Conformance